Buy-to-Let Property Tax Handbook

-Buy-to-Let Property Tax Handbook, Second Edition is a single source for tax practitioners, accountants and others who advise clients and need to be aware of the tax aspects of running a residential buy-to-let property business, as well as the main non-tax considerations.
+Buy-to-Let Property Tax Handbook is a single source for tax practitioners, accountants and others who advise clients and need to be aware of the tax aspects of running a residential buy-to-let property business, as well as the main non-tax considerations.

 This handbook highlights key issues, tax planning opportunities and pitfalls for the unwary, and includes numerous worked examples and case studies, as well as references throughout to legislation and HMRC guidance.

-Buy-to-Let Property Tax Handbook, Second Edition is written by Satwaki Chanda, Malcolm Finney, David Hannah, Robert Maas, Mark McLaughlin, Lee Sharpe, David Smith, Liz Syms, David Whiscombe, Martin Wilson and Ken Wright.
+Buy-to-Let Property Tax Handbook, Second Edition is written by Steven Bone, Satwaki Chanda, Malcolm Finney, John Hiddleston, Robert Maas, Mark McLaughlin, Lee Sharpe, Rebecca Sheldon, David Smith, Liz Syms, David Whiscombe, Martin Wilson and Ken Wright.